CloudforestTechnologies/electric-motor-thermal-modelling/README.md

 numpy, pandas, matplotlib, seaborn, sklearn, keras.

+Training data is sourced from the LEA Department of the University of Paderborn, via Kaggle: https://www.kaggle.com/wkirgsn/electric-motor-temperature

 Clone
 -----

-Clone this repository from: https://github.com/PMetcalf/electric_motor_thermal_modelling.git
+Clone this repository from: https://github.com/CloudforestTechnologies/electric-motor-thermal-modelling.git

 Acknowledgements
 -----